kragen/derctuo/markdown/scribal-basic.md

 Similarly, sound was always a big deal for motivating programming, but you can do a lot more sound now on a computer than you could in 1985.
-In the article of James Hague's I mentioned above, he was setting two registers on his Atari 800 to produce a musical tone, but now a cheap soundcard can produce literally any sound a human can hear, if you have a precomputed CD-DA recording of it.
+In the article of James Hague’s I mentioned above, he was setting two registers on his Atari 800 to produce a musical tone, but now a cheap soundcard can produce literally any sound a human can hear, if you have a precomputed CD-DA recording of it.

 There are existing DSLs for computer music, such as CSound, SuperCollider, ChucK, Sporth, [Faust][4], and Pure Data.
-Unfortunately I don't have enough experience with them to venture an opinion as to what subset of their capabilities could be reasonably replaced by a Scribal Basic embedded DSL.
+Unfortunately I don’t have enough experience with them to venture an opinion as to what subset of their capabilities could be reasonably replaced by a Scribal Basic embedded DSL.
 Some of them, like Sporth, represent sounds as bits of code that execute (conceptually at least) on every sample;
-this is not harmonious with the way I've conceptualized Scribal Basic, at least so far, although you could do it if you added some kind of threading.
-Or you could set a global function as the "sound generator", which would be invoked to generate sound samples from some kind of event loop.
+this is not harmonious with the way I’ve conceptualized Scribal Basic, at least so far, although you could do it if you added some kind of threading.
+Or you could set a global function as the “sound generator”, which would be invoked to generate sound samples from some kind of event loop.

 [4]: https://ccrma.stanford.edu/~jos/faust/

-At a minimum, I'd think you need support for playing WAV and ogg files (with a built-in mixer), playing MIDI files (with a built-in soundfont), and playing sequences of pitches and durations computed by the program (using the same path as MIDI).
+At a minimum, I’d think you need support for playing WAV and ogg files (with a built-in mixer), playing MIDI files (with a built-in soundfont), and playing sequences of pitches and durations computed by the program (using the same path as MIDI).
 But it would be super cool